raspberrypilearning/nature-rover/en/step_2.md

 --- task ---

-The rover needs to go back to the same starting position at the starn of each new mission.
+The rover needs to go back to the same starting position at the start of each new mission.

 ```blocks3
 when flag clicked